My presentation as an engineer started with raising a question for myself, and what I learned from it

 Connecting to a career

-My own career goal is to become a "technical evangelist,"
+My own career goal is to become a "technical evangelist."

-helping me to bridge the gap between my current situation and the career I envision.
+helps to bridge the gap between my current situation and the career I envision.

 What I gained from speaking at the event